arguelles/nuSQuIDS/README.md

 Compiling the Python Interface
 ------------------------------

-Even when configured the python interface is not built with the main library.
+If you have activated the python interface by doing `--with-python-bindings` then proceed according to this instructions Even when configured the python interface is not built with the main library.
 To compile it do the following: